JackieCortes/School_District_Analysis/README.md

     ![Reading_Scores_Summary](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/Read_by_Grade.PNG)

-  -4. _**How does replacing the ninth-grade scores affect the following:**_
+ - _**How does replacing the ninth-grade scores affect the following:**_

-   -a.
-Math and reading scores by grade
+   - Math and reading scores by grade

        Witout knowing the scores of THS 9th-grade there is no possibility to know the performance of 9th grade among the schools in the district.
 And its ranking position is not reliable.
 However, as the other grades (10th-12th) have the correct information, the dashboards showing the information grouping the data by grade, school, and subject could be good to make decisions on this level.

-   -b.
-Scores by school spending
+   - Scores by school spending

       ![THSScoresBySpend](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/THS_Scores_by_School_Spending.PNG)